Recommendations, Thanks and Reviews on the Program By Galit Zamler

 At the end of the week Ronni wrote the following:

-This week, as part of Global Entrepreneurship Week, we enjoyed a fascinating lecture from the Entrepreneurship for Kids Program.
+This week, as part of GEW, we enjoyed a fascinating lecture from the young students' entrepreneurship programme.
 The lecture was based fully on a presentation you had given us about the program.
 This presentation was well built and fitted the 5th and 6th grades at our school.
 Students had fun and asked for more.